SolidLabResearch/user-managed-access/documentation/policy-management.md

               odrl:assigner <https://pod.example.com/profile/card#me> .'
 ```

-This example updates the target of this policy.
-It is important to explicitly include `-X PUT`, as curl will otherwise default to a POST request, which is invalid for this endpoint.

 #### PATCH

 A PATCH request will update the policy and its related rules using a SPARQL update query.
 The `content-type` header must be set to `application/sparql-update`.

 The policy will be isolated from the store before executing the query, to make sure no other quads are affected.
-In addition, the user's credentials are checked to make sure they are the resource owner for the resource targeted in the policy.
 After this, the query can be executed.
-To make sure the policy remains a valid policy, the policy is isolated and checked again before inserting the modified store back in the store.
+To make sure the policy remains a valid policy, the policy is isolated and checked again
+before inserting the modified store back in the store.

 ##### Example PATCH request

 The example below illustrates how policies can be changed using a PATCH request.
-We notice that the content type has changed to `application/sparql-query`.
+Notice that the content type has changed to `application/sparql-query`.

 ```curl
 curl -X PATCH --location 'http://localhost:4000/uma/policies/http%3A%2F%2Fexample.org%2Fpolicy' \